astridx/meinblog/content/posts/joomla/9die-daten-der-datenbank-im-frontend-nutzen.en.md

 We have created a new JavaScript file.
 We place it in the `media\js` directory.
 So that it is copied when the component is installed, we add the `js` folder in the section `media` of the installation manifest.

-> Read in the preface why you choose the `media` directory ideally for assets like JavaScript files or stylesheets.

 [administrator/components/com_foos/ foos.xml](https://github.com/astridx/boilerplate/blob/ae04129fb1b65a0939d9f968c3658843ddc7292d/src/administrator/components/com_foos/foos.xml)

 ```php {diff}